German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 183 1130 1872 2876 4416 5933 715

 Flak 18/36 anti-aircraft guns were used unusually and very effectively in the Afrika Korps and on the Eastern Front.
-During the attacks, tractors with guns moved behind the advancing tanks, ready at any moment to get ready to fire.
+During the attacks, tractors with guns moved behind the advancing tanks, ready to fire at any moment.
 Thus, heavy losses were inflicted on the enemy, who had tanks with better armor.

-Several Flak 18 guns in 1940 were installed on a 12-ton half-tracked partially armored vehicle Sd.Kfz.8.
+Several Flak 18 guns were mounted on the 12-ton Sd.Kfz.8 half-track partially armored vehicle in 1940.

 The barrel of the Flak 18, 36, 37 guns consisted of a casing, a pipe and a breech.
-The shutter is semi-automatic horizontal wedge.
-The system was transported with the help of 2 moves, which, when the system was transferred from the marching position to the combat position, were separated.
+Semi-automatic horizontal wedge shutter.
+The system was transported using 2 moves, which were separated when the system was transferred from the traveling position to the combat position.
 The system had a tube installer and a pneumatic rammer.

 Type